ToniDonDoni/skynetsandbox/musicToVoiceEQ/README.md

 1. Load up to 90 seconds from `data/theweekend.mp3` (or another file if you change the path in `main`).
 2. Use harmonic-percussive separation (`librosa.effects.harmonic`) to emphasize steady, vocal-like components.
 3. Compute an STFT magnitude spectrogram and aggregate the average amplitude inside ten fixed vocal bands (20–20,000 Hz).
-4. Convert band amplitudes to decibels relative to the strongest band and scale the values into the **1–10** range so that louder vocal bands receive higher EQ levels.
+4. Convert band amplitudes to decibels relative to the strongest band, center them around the average band energy, and round to whole-number boosts/cuts in dB.

 ---